Los Angeles Chargers vs. Houston Texans NFL Week 16 Odds, Plays and Insights for December 26, 2021

 - Houston's games this season have gone over the total in six out of 14 opportunities (42.9%).

-- Houston is 2-0 against the spread and 2-0 overall when the team puts up more than 26.4 points.
+- When Houston puts up more than 26.4 points, it is 2-0 against the spread and 2-0 overall.

 - The Texans have turned the ball over 21 times this season, one more turnover than the Chargers have forced (20).